-This abandoned cottage is known to all as the “spookhuis” and locals refuse to go anywhere near it as it is home to a legendary ghost .
-When one approaches this dwelling a distinct eeriness is apparent which gives one goose-flesh.
+This abandoned cottage is known to all as the spookhuis (ghost house) and locals refuse to go anywhere near it as it is home to a legendary ghost ... or so they say.
+When one approaches this dwelling, a distinct eeriness is apparent which gives one goose-flesh.
 There have been numerous sightings of this ghost which appears habitually at full-moon.
 A phosphorus glow, in the shape of a human wielding a stick, dances around and around the dwelling and then disappears.
-It then reappears awhile later, repeats the procedure only to vanish again.
-The sighting of the phenomena has been reported by a number of guests over the years but there is no explanation as to what it is.
+It then reappears a while later, repeats the procedure only to vanish again.
+The sighting of the phenomena has been reported by a number of guests over the years, but there is no explanation as to what it is.

-Apparently the last person to inhabit the dwelling was an ex farm worker by the name of Flip Paaltjie.
-He was in his early fourty’s and a most peculiar character.
+Apparently the last person to inhabit the dwelling was an ex-farmworker by the name of Flip Paaltjie.
+He was in his early forties and a most peculiar character.
 He loved walking and he would disappear for weeks at a time hiking off to wherever he desired.
 He was always talking to himself and most of the locals were wary to involve themselves with his ramblings.
-He always carried with him an enormous bunch of keys and a pole which he would use to sit on (or rather prop himself up on).
-He was apparently always talking about what he owned.
-Every car around was his, every house, every donkey and cart thus the great collection of keys.
+He constantly carried with him an enormous bunch of keys and a pole which he would use to sit on (or rather prop himself up on).
+He was apparently at all times talking about what he owned.
+Every car around was his, every house, every donkey and cart.
+Thus the great collection of keys.

-One day Flip Paaltjie (paaltjie being a nickname given because of the pole he carried) disappeared.
+One day Flip Paaltjie (Paaltjie being a nickname given because of the pole he carried) disappeared.
 No one gave it much thought as this was his custom, however he never returned.
 Many months after his disappearance a completely decayed corpse was discovered in one of the stables down at the show grounds.
 An utterly horrifying discovery.
-The bunch of keys and the pole at his side concluded that these were the remains of Flip Paaltjies.
+The bunch of keys and the pole at his side concluded that these were the remains of Flip Paaltjie.
 His corpse had been in in a clenched sitting position looking as if he had died of cold although he would have died in the middle of summer.
-No one knows how he ended up in the stable not much more than 1km from his place of abode and the cause of death is still a mystery.
+No one knows how he ended up in the stable not much more than one kilometre from his abode.
+Until today the cause of death is still a mystery.